 There is loads of repetitive form filling

 There is a lot of admin, but the result is being able to find a home of your own.
 You will need to register with a Help to Buy agent and this means you won’t have to track down and register with every housing association in your area.
 You will just complete one set of initial registration forms and one affordability and eligibility check.
+You can find an agent on the Own Your Home government website.

 Shared Ownership homes are just tiny starter flats